gustafsson96/american-the-office-quiz/README.md

 * **Question and Alternatives**

   * Below the score counter, the user will find the question with four clickable answer alternatives.
-If the user gets answers correctly, the alternative will turn green.
+If the user answers correctly, the alternative will turn green.
 If the user answer is incorrect, the alternative will turn red.
 After an answer alternative is clicked, the next question will show up automatically.
-There is a total of 10 questions and the order in which they appear is random.
+There is a total of ten questions and the order in which they appear is random.

 ![Screenshot of correct answer](/documentation/correct-answer-screenshot.png)
 ![Screenshot of incorrect answer](/documentation/incorrect-answer-screenshot.png)